10 Ways to Soundproof Your Bedroom for Better Sleep

 Look for curtains made of dense materials like polyester or microfiber.
 These fabrics are great at absorbing sound waves.

-Make sure to get curtains that are long enough to cover your entire window.
-They should go from the ceiling to the floor for the best results.
+They should also go from the ceiling to the floor for the best results.

 2. Install Acoustic Panels